SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/markdown-bundle.md

 Yes!
 There are *two* services.
 Well actually, both of these interfaces are a way to get the *same* service object.
 See this little blue text - `markdown.parser.max`?
 We'll talk more about this later, but each "service" in Symfony has a unique "id".
-This service's unique id is apparently `markdown.parser.max` and we can get it by using either type-hint.
+This service's unique id is apparently `markdown.parser.max` and we can *get* that service by using either type-hint.

 It doesn't really matter which one we use, but if you check back on the bundle's documentation... they use `MarkdownParserInterface`.

 Let's do it!
 In `QuestionController::show` add a second argument:
 `MarkdownParserInterface $markdownParser`.
 Down below, let's say `$parsedQuestionText = $markdownParser->`.
-And we don't even need to look at documentation to see what methods this object has.
-Thanks to the type-hint, PhpStorm tells us: `transformMarkdown($questionText)`.
+I love this: we don't even need to look at documentation to see what methods this object has.
+Thanks to the type-hint, PhpStorm tells us *exactly* what's available.
+Use `transformMarkdown($questionText)`.
 Now, pass *this* variable into the template.

 ## Twig Output Escaping: The "raw" Filter

 Love it!
-Does it work?
+Will it work?
 Who knows?
 Move over and refresh.
 It... sorta works!
 But it's dumping out the HTML tags!
 The reason... is *awesome*.
-If you inspect the HTML... here we go.
+If you inspect the HTML... here we go...
 Twig is using `htmlentities` to output escape the text.
-Twig does that automatically for security: it protects against XSS attacks - that's when users try to enter HTML for a question so that it will render in your site.
+Twig does that automatically for security: it protects against XSS attacks - that's when users try to enter JavaScript inside a question so that it will render & execute on your site.
 In this case, we *do* want to allow HTML because it's coming from our Markdown process.
 To tell Twig to *not* escape, we can use a special filter `|raw`.

-By the way, in a real app, because the question text *will* be entered by users we don't trust, we would need to do a bit more work to prevent these XSS attacks.
-I'll mention how later.
+By the way, in a real app, because the question text *will* be entered by users we don't trust, we *would* need to do a bit more work to prevent XSS attacks.
+I'll mention how in a minute.

 Anyways, now when we refresh... it works!
 It's subtle, but that word is now bold.